Skip to content

 - When I run `sut --quiet input.txt`

-- Then I have no output
+- Then there is no output

 So when you write:

-• Then I get version 15.0.0 (Fix #2398 and #2402)
+• Then I should get version 15.0.0 (Fix #2398 and #2402)

 bbt actually reads: